CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 2.2 Install a template site for the exercise.

-This workshop will be using the Clean starter kit for Umbraco.
+This workshop will use the Clean starter kit for Umbraco.
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.

     dotnet add UmbDock package Clean